| Survey

 Long Island, Mannin Island, Quarantine Island, Sandy Island,

 Skeam East, Skeam West, Spanish Island, Two Women's Rock.
+The first

 otter survey of Roaringwater Bay was conducted in 1981.
+A new

 addition to the project in the mid 1990s was an evaluation